NEOdinok/backend-node/9_rabbitmq.md

 - ❌ **No by default**
 - Messages in a **single queue** are delivered in order
 - To ensure order: use **"one queue per consumer"** pattern.
 Each consumer processes messages from it's own queue

+## 📡 Channels in RabbitMQ

+**Channels** are virtual connections inside a single TCP connection to the RabbitMQ.

+- Created and managed using the AMQP protocol.
+- Multiple channels can be opened per connection.
+- Used to isolate different operations (e.g., publishing vs consuming) in the same connection.
+- Lightweight and fast – avoids the overhead of opening multiple TCP connections.

+> ⚠️ It's important to never share a channel between producers and consumers.
+Always create separate channels for each logical responsibility.

 ## 💾 Durable Messaging